marquesds/vesting/README.md

 - Wrap the docker run with Makefile functions, since the command to use docker is a way big
 - Using git, I'd like to follow [this guideline](https://www.conventionalcommits.org/en/v1.0.0/) for semantic commit messages
 - Add a SonarQube to evaluate the quality of the code
+- Set a maximum value to JVM memory

+Thanks for sending me this test, I had a lot of fun doing it :)